Tracking Overview

 One-time payment

-- send a Sale API event after payment succeeds
+- Send a server-side tracking event (POST /api/v1/track/sale) after payment succeeds.

 Subscription payment